 The Healthy Urban Development Checklist is a tool which aims to assist health professionals to provide advice on, and participate in, urban development and land use planning.

 The Checklist is to be used during the development phase of policies, plans and proposals, to assist with commenting on drafts, and to build relationships with planners and agencies involved in planning.

 A range of risk factors and social determinants are addressed in the Checklist including, healthy food, physical activity, housing, transport, employment, safety and social cohesion and connectivity.

-Premier's Council for Active Living
+Active Living NSW